Successful Product Returns Management: 7 Tips

 Rick Nelson, CEO, The Fulfillment Lab

 So, to keep customers coming back, it’s important to allow returns—and that requires a strong online returns management system.
-In this blog, we’ll detail the foundations of an effective customer returns management program and share 7 actionable ways to improve your returns processes.
+In this blog, we’ll detail the foundations of an effective customer returns management program and share 7 actionable ways to improve your product returns processes.

-What Is Returns Management?
+What Is Product Returns Management?

 Returns management, sometimes referred to as reverse logistics, is the process by which an end-user returns an item for any number of reasons.
 They may return shoes that didn’t fit, a laptop that wasn’t working, or glassware that was broken.